-The JJBS is also constructing a columbarium in a separate landscaped area where cremated remains may be interred, a facility not possible in the existing cemetery.
-A new ohel is also under construction.
+The JJBS has also constructed a very beautiful columbarium in a separate landscaped area where cremated remains may be interred, a facility not possible in the existing cemetery.

 A separate part of the new cemetery which is dedicated for double depth burials for non-Jewish partners follows the example of the pre-war Berlin Jewish community which had a separate section on the edge of its Jewish cemetery where the burial of a non-Jewish partner was permitted.
 Recognising the increasing number of Jews with non-Jewish partners and acknowledging the pain caused by the possibility of separation in burial, in 2002 the Assembly of Reform Rabbis UK proposed a separate section of the cemetery for such burials.
 This separate section recognises the need to keep faith with those who have been buried in the past, or who wish to be buried in the future, on the assumption that they will lie together with other Jews in an exclusively Jewish cemetery.